Subgeometric hypocoercivity for piecewise-deterministic Markov process Monte Carlo methods: Abstract result

 \end{proof} \begin{proof}[Proof of Corollary \ref{cor:general-clt}] This is a direct application of \cite[Theorem MW]{Toth2013} which holds whenever, with $f\in\ELL(\mu)$ such that $\int f\,\dif\mu=0$ and $v_{t}:=\int_{0}^{t}P_{s}f\,\dif s$ for each $t>0$,

-\end{proof} \begin{rem} The proof of Theorem \ref{thm:abstracthypo} follows the proof of Theorem 2.1 of \cite{Grothaus19}, however there are two important differences.
-Firstly for PDMPs we can only know the form of the operator $\L$ on a core $\C$, therefore greater care is required to ensure that the conditions hold.
-Secondly for the case of PDMP (\ref{eq:wp_2}) can be replaced with the stronger assumption which is that the operator $\S$ is coercive on the image of $(\Id-\Pi_{v})$, see Corollary \ref{cor:abstract}.
-Therefore we include the details of the proof of Theorem \ref{thm:abstracthypo}, so it is straightforward to see how the constants simplify in Corollary \ref{cor:abstract}. \end{rem} Before we prove Theorem \ref{thm:abstracthypo} we need the following two lemmas.
+\end{proof} \begin{rem} The proof of Theorem \ref{thm:abstracthypo} follows the proof of Theorem 2.1 of \cite{Grothaus19}, however we have adapted the proof to take into account our differing assumptions and have been careful to track the constants involved.
+Due to the structure of the generators of the PDMPs we consider, under Assumptions \ref{assu:V_nu} and \ref{assu:refreshment}, the operator $\mathcal{S}$ will satisfy (\ref{eq:wp_2}) with $\alpha_{2}(r)$ constant and hence we may set $\Psi=0$ in this inequality and obtain (\ref{eq:strongPI}); see Corollary \ref{cor:abstract}.
+This stems from the specific refreshment mechanism employed here -- the measure $\nu$ may be required to satisfy a weak Poincaré inequality of the form of (\ref{eq:weakPI}) when using a diffusion for this update; see Section \ref{subsec:Checking-ConditionWPI} for a similar situation involving SDEs.
+Therefore we include the details of the proof of Theorem \ref{thm:abstracthypo}, making it straightforward to see how the constants simplify in Corollary \ref{cor:abstract}. \end{rem} Before we prove Theorem \ref{thm:abstracthypo} we need the following two lemmas.
 The following is taken from \cite[Lemma 2.3]{Grothaus19}: \begin{lem}[{\cite[Lemma 2.3]{Grothaus19}}] Let $(A,\D(A))$ be a densely defined closed linear operator on a separable Hilbert space $(\mathsf{H},\langle\cdot,\cdot\rangle,\lVert\cdot\rVert).$ Let $(T_{t})_{t\geq0}$ be the $C_{0}$-contraction semigroup generated by the self-adjoint operator $-A^{*}A$ with domain $\D(A^{*}A):=\{f\in\D(A):Af\in\D(A^{*})\}.$ If the weak Poincaré inequality

 holds for some decreasing $\alpha:(0,\infty)\to(0,\infty),$ where $\varPsi:\mathsf{H}\to[0,\infty]$ satisfies

 Then, for any $m_{2}>0$,

 \end{lem} The following is a consequence of Lemma \ref{lem:functionofPoincareinequality}. \begin{lem} Assume Conditions \ref{cond:basic-core}, \ref{cond:closable}, \ref{cond:proj}, \ref{cond:R0-rem}, \ref{cond:Psi} \ref{cond:weak_poincare}, then for any $f\in\C$